 Journey to the Okavango Delta

-A river delta is where the mouth of a river empties out, often into another body of water such as as a lake or ocean.
+A river delta is where the mouth of a river empties out, often into another body of water such as a lake or ocean.
 Where rivers empty out, they deposit sediments like sand and mud.

-The Okavango Delta is rich with life!
+The Okavango Delta is a biodiversity hotspot

 The Okavango Delta provides a home to over 1000 plant species, 89 fish species, 64 reptile species, 482 bird species, and 130 mammal species (source: UNESCO), as well as many insect species.
 Some animals live in the Okavango Delta all year round.
 Others visit seasonally.